VianneyMI/monggregate/docs/tutorial/pipeline.md

 The `Pipeline` class has a few utilities methods to help you build your pipeline.

-Indeed it implements the python list methods, so you do not have to access the stages attribute to perform list operations.
+Indeed it implements most of the python list methods, so you do not have to access the stages attribute to perform list operations.

 In the examples above, `len(pipeline)` would return `3`.